bnadji/BAlert/README.md

 the last displayed alert will exit (Last-displayed-first-out).
 Also, while an alert exit animation is in progress, a tap outside will have no effect on remaining alerts until the exiting alert has completed its exit.

+See the **Best Practices and Usage Notes** section for a description of various event timings.

 This example demonstrates the use of callbacks.
 Alert color will change to show that the corresponding call back was called:
 - **DisplayBegin:** alert turns _blue_ from the default color at the start of animation,
 - **onDisplayEnd:** at the end of its start animation, the alert turns _orange_ and ends up in the middle of the screen,
-- **onResize:** if window is resized  its orientation is changed (mobile devices), it turns _green_ and stays in the middle of the screen,
+- **onResize:** if window is resized or its orientation is changed (mobile devices), it turns _green_ and stays in the middle of the screen,
 - **onTapOutside:** when the alert detects a tap outside the alert, it turns _red_ and exits.

 The `getElement()`, `exit()` and `move()` methods will be explained in **"BAlert Methods"** section: